 The decision in Hamilton v.
 Regents of the University of California (1934) extended the free exercise clause, while Everson v.
 Board of Education (1947) extended the establishment clause.

-Religious liberty advocates observe that states can provide more separation of church and state
+States can provide more separation of church and state than First Amendment does

 Advocates of expanded liberties have observed that the provisions in the Bill of Rights generally serve as a floor rather than as a ceiling, so states remain free to provide broader interpretations of such rights than has the Supreme Court.
 Thus, although the Court ruled in Employment Division, Department of Human Resources of Oregon v.
 Smith (1990) that states are not required to exempt Native Americans from laws regulating the ingestion of peyote as part of their worship, they remain free to do so.